AdobeDocs/commerce-admin.en/help/page-builder/heading.md

 ---
 # Elements - Heading

-Heading levels establish a hierarchy that organizes content, and helps search engines index each page.
+Heading levels establish a hierarchy that organizes content and helps search engines index each page.
 Use the _Heading_ content type in the [[!DNL Page Builder] stage](workspace.md#stage) to add a text container with a heading level from H1 to H6 to the stage.
 Headings are formatted according to the style sheet that is associated with the current theme.

 The [Content Heading](workspace.md) field in the _[!UICONTROL Content]_ section can be used to add an H1 heading to the top of the page.
 However, the field is a legacy from previous [!DNL Commerce] versions and is provided to support older content.
 This field does not take advantage of [!DNL Page Builder]’s advanced features.
 It is recommended that you leave the Content Heading field blank and use the [!DNL Page Builder] Heading content type to add headings of any level to the page.